sayamqazi/fetch-torrent/README.md

 ### Usage tutorial

-1. Download the `fetch-torrent.py` file `from fetch-torrent/source` direcotry.
+1. Download the `fetch-torrent.py` file `fetch-torrent/source` direcotry.
 2. Open up your Shell on linux or CMD on windows.
 3. Navigate to where the file is located.
 4. run following command